alzarai/badminton_lads/README.md

-Editing the readme on GITHUB
+Editing the readme on local machine